sugchand/ovs-dpdk-scripts/README.md

 # ovs-dpdk-scripts
 ===================

-**Note: OVS and DPDK configuration steps are keep changing from release to release.
-Please use the right script branch based on the OVS and DPDK release.**
+Note: OVS DPDK script that work with OVS 2.7 and DPDK 16.11 release

 This is a set of bash scripts and launcher python module to ease of developer's job who is working on OVS, DPDK.
 This framework can be used for any code